kubeovn/kube-ovn/docs/gateway.md

         image: halfcrazy/toolbox
 ```

-then open two terminal, one on master
+Open two terminals, one on the master:

 `kubectl -n testns exec -it app1-xxxx ping 114.114.114.114`

-and one on node1
+And one on node1:

 `tcpdump -n -i eth0 icmp and host 114.114.114.114`